TorbenSDJohansen/HANA/README.md

 ```

 ### Matching and Calculating Word Accuracies
-The remaining steps are identical to what has previously been described.
+The remaining steps are identical to what has previously been described:
-For the transfer learning model on the small sample of the Danish census data, use the commands:
 ```
 python matching.py --root ROOT --datadir DATADIR python get_accuracies.py --fn-preds path/to/preds.csv